 - 1. BBII may be unable to develop grade crossing modifications that meet regulatory requirements prior to scheduled testing and commissioning of the system. - 2.
-A complex and diverse collection of major program elements and current Caltrain capital works projects may not be successfully integrated with existing operations and infrastructure. - 3.
+A complex and diverse collection of major program elements and current Caltrain capital projects may not be successfully integrated with existing operations and infrastructure. - 3.
 Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 4.
 Track access may not meet expectations contributing to a prolonged construction schedule. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet. - 6.
 BBII may be unable to get permits required by jurisdictions for construction in a timely manner. - 7.
-Cost and schedule of Stadler contract could increase as a result of this change in PTC system.
-Delay of PTC may delay acceptance of EMUs. - 8.
-Cost and schedule of BBII contract could increase as a result of this change in PTC system.
+Cost and schedule of Stadler contract could increase as a result of the change in PTC system.
+Delay of PTC may delay acceptance of EMUs.

 - Updates were made to risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register.

-- Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, Rail Activation, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted monthly Risk Assessment Committee meeting. - Followed up on Quarterly Contractor Risk Management meeting with updates to key risks and exchange of information with contractor.
+- The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted monthly Risk Assessment Committee meeting.

-Tables 11-1 and 11-2 show the risks identified for the program.
+Figures 11-1 and 11-2 show the risks identified for the program.
 Risks are categorized as top risk, upcoming risk, and all other risks.
 The categories are based on a rating scale composed of schedule and cost factors.
 Top risks are considered to have a significantly higher than average risk grade.
 Upcoming risks are risks for which mitigating action must be taken within 60 days.
 All other risks are risks not falling into other categories.

-Table 11-1 Monthly Status of Risks
+Figure 11-1 Monthly Status of Risks